Finite-size effects in the dependency networks of free and open-source software

-Scale-free distributions in complex networks have been very well studied by now~\cite{domen2, nbw, bbv, domen, albar, new}.
-The ubiquity of scale-free properties is quite remarkable, and spans across vastly diverse domains like (to name a few) the {\it World Wide Web}~\cite{domen2, ajb} and the Internet~\cite{domen2}, the social, ecological, biological and linguistic networks~\cite{albar}, income and wealth distributions~\cite{rhcr, akg}, trade and business networks~\cite{acbkc1}, highway networks~\cite{costa} and syntactic and semantic networks~\cite{cansolko, cancho, stete}.

-It should hardly occasion any surprise, therefore, that further developments have led to the discovery of scale-free features in electronic circuits~\cite{canjaso} and in the architecture of computer software as well~\cite{valcaso}.
-A recent work has shown that the structure of object-oriented software is a heterogeneous network characterised by a power-law distribution~\cite{valsol}, and continuing on this theme, software fragility has been explained naturally on the basis of scale-free networks in software~\cite{challom}.
-Keeping more closely with the objectives of the present paper, a previous work on complex networks in software engineering~\cite{labwal} has found evidence of power-law features in the inter-package dependency networks in free and open-source software ({\it FOSS}), while there have also been indications that modifications in this type of a software network follow a power-law decay as a function of time~\cite{chaldu, chalval}.
+Scale-free distributions in complex networks~\cite{domen2,nbw, bbv,domen,stronat,albar,new,amot, markn} span across diverse domains like the World Wide Web~\cite{domen2,ajb} and the Internet~\cite{domen2}, social, ecological, biological and linguistic networks~\cite{albar}, trade and business networks~\cite{acbkc1}, and syntactic and semantic networks~\cite{cansolko,cancho,stete}.
+Scale-free features have also been discovered in electronic circuits~\cite{canjaso} and in the architecture of computer software~\cite{valcaso}.
+The structure of object-oriented software is a heterogeneous network, characterized by a power-law distribution~\cite{valsol}, and it is on the basis of scale-free networks that software fragility is explained~\cite{challom}.
+Power-law features exist in the inter-package dependency networks in free and open-source software ({\it FOSS})~\cite{labwal}, and studies have shown that modifications in this type of a software network also follow a power-law decay in time~\cite{chaldu,chalval}.

-It is a matter of common knowledge that when it comes to installing a software package from the {\it Debian GNU/Linux} repository, many other packages --- the ``dependencies" --- are also called for as prerequisites.
-This leads to a dependency-based network among all the packages, and each of these packages may be treated as a node in a network of dependency relationships.
-Each dependency relationship connecting any two packages (nodes) is treated as a link (an edge), and every link establishes a relation between a prior package and a posterior package, whereby the functions defined in the prior package are invoked in the posterior package.
-This enables reuse (economy) of functions and eliminates duplicate development.
-As a result the whole operating system emerges as a coherent and stable semantic network, with an unambiguous flow of meaning, determined by the direction of the links.
+Continuing on the software theme, while installing a software package from the {\it Debian GNU/Linux} distribution, many other packages, known as the ``dependencies", are needed as prerequisites.
+This leads to a dependency-based network among all the packages, with each of these packages being a node in a network of dependency relationships.
+Each dependency relationship connecting any two packages (nodes) is a link (an edge), and every link establishes a relation between a prior package and a posterior package, whereby the functions defined in the prior package are invoked in the posterior package.
+So what emerges is a semantic network, with a directed flow of meaning, determined by the direction of the links.